We just launched HRIS Sync, automate employee benefits management ⚡️

 Generally, you must apply for Paternity Benefit by four weeks before your paternity leave begins.

-However, you must apply at least 12 weeks before your paternity leave if you’re self-employed.
+If you’re self-employed, you must apply at least 12 weeks before your paternity leave.

 Who Can Qualify for Paternity Benefit?